-This event will be streamed live at www.moore.edu/gamechangers
+This event was streamed live at www.moore.edu/gamechangers

 Jessica Hara Campbell, a New Jersey native, is a 2007 graduate of the Maryland Institute College of Art (MICA).
 During her time at MICA, through friends on the art college’s ultimate Frisbee team, she began an internship at the Baltimore-based video game studio, Big Huge Games.
 Campbell began building layouts and visual assets for multiplayer maps on the real-time-strategy game, Rise of Nations: Rise of Legends.
 After graduating MICA with an Illustration degree, her internship became a full-time job as an Environment Artist.
 Her work focused on creating outdoor assets on Age of Empires III: The Asian Dynasties, as well as an unannounced Wii title.
 By the time the company began working on what would become Kingdoms of Amalur: Reckoning, Campbell had become something of an artist and designer hybrid, focusing not only on the visuals of a level but also on its layout and game play as a World Designer.